 These days, my writing is squeezed in between running my dance school and teaching.
 I write a LOT of emails, design a lot of posters and update the websites on a constant basis.
-I'm also currently training to be a Yoga teacher - which invloved lots of writing as well - see my Yoga Teacher Training Blog: http://dancegeneration.co.uk/yoga-teacher-training-journal/
+I've also recently (2018) qualified as a Yoga teacher - which involved lots of writing as well - see my Yoga Teacher Training Blog: http://dancegeneration.co.uk/yoga-teacher-training-journal/

-However, I still love to write fiction, and late at night, just the sensible side of midnight, when I'm done with the emails, my hips ache from dancing and the teenager isd alseep, which is an awful lot during the weeknd, I still find time on occasion to add a few lines to all those unpublished short stories saved on my hard drive.
+However, I still love to write fiction, and late at night, just the sensible side of midnight, when I'm done with the emails, my hips ache from dancing and the teenager is not alseep as he's shouting and swearing at the computer -I still find time on occasion to add a few lines to all those unpublished short stories saved on my hard drive.